getCUJO/QoOID/draft-ietf-ippm-qoo.md

 To support reproducibility and enable confidence analysis, each measurement must be accompanied by the following metadata:

-* Description of the measurement path: This should include the endpoints (source and destination), network segments traversed, measurement points (if applicable), and direction (uplink, downlink, or bidirectional)
+* Description of the measurement path, including the endpoints (source and destination), network segments traversed, measurement points (if applicable), and direction (uplink, downlink, or bidirectional)
 * Timestamp of first sample
 * Total duration of the sampling period
 * Number of samples collected